chase-manning/open-dog-registry/README.md

 #### `name`

-The breed of the dog, which refers to the specific genetic lineage or type of dog, such as Labrador Retriever, German Shepherd, or Beagle.
+Breed of the dog, which refers to the specific genetic lineage or type of dog (e.g. Labrador Retriever, German Shepherd, Beagle, etc).

 #### `group`

-The category or classification of a dog based on its purpose or characteristics, such as Terrier, Working, or Companion.
+Category of dog based on its purpose or characteristics (e.g. Terrier, Working, Companion, etc).

 #### `personalityTraits`